biosustain/benchling-resources/README.md

 ## Add or edit resources using Git

-If you are new to coding, follow these step to be able to edid the repository.
+If you are new to coding, follow these step to be able to edit the repository.

 #### 1. Install Visual Studio Code (VS Code)
 Install VS code here: https://code.visualstudio.com/download